s-20/unnamed/Combat.md

 # Combat

-Although designed for physical altercations, the combat system can be used to simulate other situations as well.
-Basically, any situation where tactics or an organized turn order would benefit play, you can haul out the combat system.
+Primarily geared towards physical altercations, Combat can be used to simulate other things - basically, any situation where tactics or an organized turn order would benefit play, you can haul out the combat system.
 In the rules outlined here, the focus is kept on the physical altercation stuff.

 ## General Principles

-The unnamed System uses a battle map for any full-scale combat.
-Minor skirmishes, on the other hand (any fight that should be resolved within a minute or so) are handled with an exchange of skill checks in the "theater of the mind" - that is, without maps an minis in your imaginations.

-This means that there are two kinds of combat - Descriptive or Quick descriptive ones called Skirmishes and full-on battles called Engagements.
-Each use their own rules and are designed for different circumstances.

-Each sort of combat and their most basic rules are described here.
-Both also have a more complete page of their own.
+There are two types of Combat - [Skirmishes](Skirmish.md) for small and fast events that can be resolved quickly to keep the plot moving, and [Engagement](Engagement.md), which involves multiple "rounds" and a specific turn order.
+Skirmishes usually just involve description and a few checks, while Engagement is a more elaborate setup using battle maps or range bands, multiple rounds with a turn order, and more rules to keep things organized and tactically interesting.

 ## Skirmish

 In movies, comics, and anime, there are frequently scenes, usually when the heroes are running down a corridor, when they briefly exchange fire/clash swords/whatever with some low-level thugs, robot gun turrets, and so on.
 These scenes provide a quick flash of action, but don't last long, and seldom result in injury to the protagonists.
 These are Skirmishes.

 A Skirmish doesn't require a battle map, and is resolved with some quick description a a couple throws of the dice, usually a single exchange between the players and their opponents.
 Use the following steps: